asatarin/asatarin.github.io/posts/2023-03-ozymandias.md

 A legacy that lasts beyond the earth.

 -----
-Poem about software development written by ChatGPT in the style of "Ozymandias" By Percy Bysshe Shelley
+Poem about software development in the style of "Ozymandias" by Percy Bysshe Shelley.
+Written by ChatGPT.

 ### References